 Introduction

-is a conduit for end-to-end data communication, often used for data sharing between goroutines
+A channel is a conduit for end-to-end data communication, often used for data sharing between goroutines.

 Creating a channel